IqraArshad-DS/Tesla-GameStop-Dashboard/README.md

 - Visualize stock prices and revenue trends in an interactive dashboard.

 ## Files
-- `tesla_gamestop_analysis.py`: Python script for data extraction and visualization.
+- `Analyzing Historical Stock/Revenue Data and Building a Dashboard.ipynb`: Python script for data extraction and visualization.
-- `screenshots/`: Contains screenshots of code execution and outputs.

 ## Requirements
 - Python 3.8 or above